 (1) An alternate result is never an "error" (it is success, so report it using return).
 This includes "partial success" such as that a buffer was too small for the entire request but was filled to capacity so more can be read on the next call.
-Consider opening a file: For a general disk_file class's constructor that takes a filename, not being able to open the file is a normal outcome (due to file system race conditions) and the type should allow a not-open state; failing to open the file is not an error, it does not violate the constructor's postcondition (its class invariant).
-For an open_file class whose invariant guarantees an object of that type represents an opened file, or for a higher-level function like InitializeSubsystem that depends on a config.ini file, not being able to open the file is an error because it prevents achieving that constructor's postcondition (its class invariant).
+Consider opening a file: For a general disk\file class's constructor that takes a filename, not being able to open the file is a normal outcome (due to file system race conditions) and the type should allow a not-open state; failing to open the file is not an error, it does not violate the constructor's postcondition (its class invariant).
+For an open\file class whose invariant guarantees an object of that type represents an opened file, or for a higher-level function like InitializeSubsystem that depends on a config.ini file, not being able to open the file is an error because it prevents achieving that constructor's postcondition (its class invariant).

 Note I distinguish "error codes" from "status codes" that could contain non-error results.
-Conflating "routine" and "error" results in one object makes it hard to keep normal and error processing distinct.
+Conflating "routine" and "error" results in one object makes it harder to keep normal and error processing distinct.

-(2) A programming bug or abstract machine corruption is never an "error" (both are not programmatically recoverable, so report bugs to the human programmer using contract violations that default to fail-fast and report abstract machine corruption using fail-fast).
-Programming bugs (e.g., out-of-bounds access, null dereference) and abstract machine corruption cause a corrupted state that cannot be recovered from programmatically, and so should never be reported to the calling code as errors that code could somehow handle.
-For example, these are not errors:

-- A precondition (e.g., [[expects...]]) violation is always a bug in the caller (it shouldn't make the call).
-Corollary: std::logic_error and its derivatives should never be thrown (§4.2); use contracts instead. - A postcondition (e.g., [[ensures...]]) violation on "success" return is always a bug in the callee (it shouldn't return success).
+- (2) A programming bug or abstract machine corruption is never an "error" (both are not programmatically recoverable, so report them to a human, by default using fail-fast).
+Programming bugs (e.g., out-of-bounds access, null dereference) and abstract machine corruption (e.g., stack overflow) cause a corrupted state that cannot be recovered from programmatically, and so should never be reported to the calling code as errors that code could somehow handle.
+For example, these are not errors: - A precondition (e.g., [[expects...]]) violation is always a bug in the caller (it shouldn't make the call).
+Corollary: std::logic\error and its derivatives should never be thrown (§4.2), its existence is itself a "logic error"; use contracts instead. - A postcondition (e.g., [[ensures...]]) violation on "success" return is always a bug in the callee (it shouldn't return success).
 Violating a noexcept declaration is also a form of postcondition violation. - An assertion (e.g., [[assert...]]) failure is always a bug in the function (its code is incorrect). - Stack exhaustion is always an abstract machine corruption (a function cannot guard against it).